 Polish your leather shoes weekly with a nourishing silicone-free polish.
 Don’t use spray polishes or ones that dry to give a coating on the material.
 Leather needs to breath and so wax-based polishes that you buff to a shine are best.

-If your leather shoes get wet don’t put them on a radiator to dry out.
+If you get caught in the rain don’t use a radiator to dry out we shoes.
 Direct heat is not good for leather so instead stuff them with newspaper and place them in a warm place to dry out slowly.

 Make sure to re-heel and re-sole BEFORE it’s needed.
 A stitch in nine and all that I’ve boots on the go for decades because of this.